 Between 2011 and 2015, Dr Walker was a member of the “Musical Transitions to European Colonialism in the Eastern Indian Ocean” research team and has publications forthcoming from that project.
 In 2016, she will participate in a Visitorship to King’s College University of London as part of the Balzan Research in Musicology Project “Towards a Global History of Music.”
 Other areas of Dr Walker’s research include musical and cultural exchange, Indo-Canadian dance, and a new collaborative project with Gordon E. Smith on “Kingston’s Musical Communities,” which is exploring the multiple layers of musical activities in the city of Kingston.

-Dr. Walker served as the Director of the School of Music between 2010 and 2015, and was instrumental in the creation of the new School of Drama and Music.
+Dr. Walker served as the Director of Queen's Music between 2010 and 2015, and was instrumental in the creation of the new School of Drama and Music.
 She is on sabbatical leave in 2015-16.